SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

     You can ignore this variable if that's fine with you, but you'll need superuser permissions to install the binaries there.
     If you don't have them, change it to point somewhere in your user directory and add it to `PATH`.
   {.linux-bg-padded}
-- `LLAMA_BUILD_TESTS` is set to `OFF` because we don't need tests, it'll make the build a bit shorter.
+- `LLAMA_BUILD_TESTS` is set to `OFF` because we don't need tests, it'll make the build a bit quicker.
 - `LLAMA_BUILD_EXAMPLES` is `ON` because we're gonna be using them.
 - `LLAMA_BUILD_SERVER` - see above.
 Note: Disabling `LLAMA_BUILD_EXAMPLES` unconditionally disables building the server, both must be `ON`.